John B Sanfilippo & Son (JBSS)

 AI Analysis | Feedback

-John B Sanfilippo & Son (JBSS) primarily sells its products to other companies (Business-to-Business or B2B).
+John B Sanfilippo & Son (JBSS) primarily sells its products to other companies (business-to-business or B2B) rather than directly to individuals.
+Based on the provided description, its major customers fall into the following categories:

 AI Analysis | Feedback